-Cay Horiuchi is a Japanese-American visual artist and collaborator based in Portland, Oregon.
+Cay Horiuchi is a Japanese writer, visual artist and activist based in Portland, Oregon.

 2013, Digital photography